weaviate/weaviate-go-client/_preview/DESIGN_DECISIONS.md

 Transport layer is responsible for executing requests to the Weaviate REST and gRPC endpoints.
-The key requirement for the transport layer is _transparency_: the caller (public layer, the `client`) should be entirely oblivious to the method (REST / gRPC, the _how?_) by which a request is executed.
+The key requirement for the transport layer is _transparency_: the caller (public layer, the `client`) should be entirely oblivious to the method (REST / gRPC) by which a request is executed, the _how?_.

 A good abstraction must be: